 In September 2019, we entered into the KP415 License Agreement with Commave and Commave paid us a non-refundable upfront payment of \$10.0 million.
 In May 2020, the FDA accepted our NDA for KP415.
-Per the KP415 License Agreement, we are entitled to receive a regulatory milestone payment of \$5.0 million following the FDA's acceptance of the KP415 NDA.
+Per the KP415 License Agreement, we received a regulatory milestone payment of \$5.0 million following the FDA's acceptance of the KP415 NDA.

 In February 2020, we entered into the Current Purchase Agreement with Lincoln Park, which provided that, upon the terms and subject to the conditions and limitations set forth therein, we may sell to Lincoln Park up to \$4.0 million of shares of our common stock, from time to time over the 12-month term of the Current Purchase Agreement, and upon execution of the Current Purchase Agreement we issued an additional 308,637 shares of our common stock to Lincoln Park as commitment shares in accordance with the closing conditions contained within the Current Purchase Agreement.
 Concurrently with entering into the Current Purchase Agreement, we also entered into a registration rights agreement with Lincoln Park, pursuant to which we agreed to register the sale of the shares of our common stock that have been and may be issued to Lincoln Park under the Current Purchase Agreement pursuant to our existing shelf registration statement on Form S-3 or a new registration statement.
-As of March 31, 2020, we have sold 4,000,000 shares of common stock (exclusive of the 308,637 commitment shares previously issued to Lincoln Park) under the Current Purchase Agreement for approximately \$1.1 million in gross proceeds.
+In May 2020, we reached the maximum allowable shares to be issued under the Current Registration Statement of 9,268,182 shares (inclusive of the 308,637 commitment shares) as defined in Section 2(f)(i) of the Current Purchase Agreement and therefore we cannot issue additional shares under the Current Purchase Agreement.
+As of June 30, 2020, we have sold 8,959,545 shares of common stock (exclusive of the 308,637 commitment shares previously issued to Lincoln Park) under the Current Purchase Agreement for approximately \$2.3 million in gross proceeds.